-“Four Melbourne councils have now confirmed they are sending their recyclable waste to landfill after the Environment Protection Authority (EPA) banned one of the state’s largest recycling companies from accepting waste at two of its facilities.”
+“Four Melbourne councils have now confirmed they are sending their recyclable waste to landfill after the Environment Protection Authority (EPA) banned one of the state’s largest recycling companies from accepting waste at two of its facilities.

 “The EPA on Friday banned SKM Recycling — which receives about half of Victoria’s kerbside recycling across three sites — from accepting material at its Coolaroo and Laverton North sites.”

-This has led to a short term issue where recycling facilities (commingled recycling) in the Geelong area – are over capacity – and can not accept any more material due to health and safety grounds.
+This has led to a short term issue where recycling facilities (commingled recycling) in the Geelong area are over capacity and cannot accept any more material due to health and safety grounds.

 This is impacting all Geelong area collections including commercial services for the short term.

-How Much Recyclable Material Ends Up In Landfills – What is causing this issue?
+What is causing this issue?

-The major problem is threefold:
+The major problem as to why recyclable material ends up in landfills is threefold:

-– A lack of recycling facilities suitable for this type of waste.
+- A lack of recycling facilities suitable for this type of waste.
 The closure of one facility in Melbourne has resulted in four councils sending their recycling to landfill.
-This highlights a lack of investment in recycling, a clear misalignment of recycling incentives for households (to separate waste), councils, and recycling firms (i.e. to invest in new facilities).
+This highlights a lack of investment in recycling, a clear misalignment of recycling incentives for households (to separate waste), councils and recycling firms (i.e., to invest in new facilities).

 There is a real disconnect between what people want and what is practical:

-“Asked how they would prefer Australia manage its recyclable waste in the wake of that decision, 69.7% of respondents said that it should “invest in new technology to reform waste into high-value materials for re-use”, while 16.6% supported it be incinerated for electricity generation.
+“Asked how they would prefer Australia manage its recyclable waste in the wake of that decision, 69.7% of respondents said that it should “invest in new technology to reform waste into high-value materials for re-use”, while 16.6% supported it to be incinerated for electricity generation.
 Only 2.7% supported finding another country to take up the export trade, and 5.7% supported dumping it in landfill.”

-For example – the Huffington Post reports:
+For example, the Huffington Post reported that:

-“A recent Ipsos study has revealed 20 percent of Australians put their recycling items in a plastic bag and place it in the yellow bin.”
+“A recent Ipsos study has revealed 20 per cent of Australians put their recycling items in a plastic bag and place it in the yellow bin.”